SkyrimScripting/Bind/README.md

 ## Specifying _what_ to bind the script to.

-If you create `scriptName Whatever extends Quest`, it will bind to an generated quest.
+If you create `scriptName Whatever extends Quest`, it will bind to a generated quest.

 If you create `scriptName Whatever extends ObjectRefenrence`, it will bind to a generated object.